teapotlaboratories/bwlr1e/readme.md

 - Soldering the solar cell is better to be done manually using a soldering iron.
 Without proper reflow oven, it may damage the solar cell and reduces it's efficiency
 - Using Arduino RUI3 framework may introduce some-instability after programming.
 It is observed that by randomly power-cycling the board in-short interval after flashing, causes the board to hang in Boot mode
 - PRIMIN ( or 3V3 in old revision ) is available to use as the input for AEM10941 Primary Battery input.
 See schematic for more detail
+- PA15 or ADC5 in Arduino RUI3 is currently not working.
+This causes the battery measurement to not work as well.
+An alternative is to use Mbed OS.

 ## Reference
 The project won't be possible without the amazing work from people across the globe.
 The following are the reference to those awesome projects: